thuminhle59/Packaged-Food-Quality-Assessment-and-Recommendation/README.md

 1. OCR of Nutrition Fact labels on Packaged Foods for automatic input of Food-quality assessment
 2. Personalized Allergens Detection using OCR and String matching
 3. More Nutrition Analysis
-4. Implementation on Cosmetics Products using similar approaches (working)
+4. Implementation on Cosmetics Products using similar approaches